-Typically, wildfire season across North America has been from spring to fall (although it varies by region).
+Typically, the North American wildfire season runs from spring to fall (although it varies by region).

 (Photo by Malachi Brooks on Unsplash)